Spring is here which means it’s time to get your hands in the dirt and start a simple flower garden!

 How do you prepare a flower bed before planting?

 What kind of garden do you want?
 It is best to start small and work up each year and add on space and more plants as you get your feet up under you.
 Decide what area you want to place your garden in and start prepping it.

 What you need to do to prep might change depending on where you want it and what kind of garden you want.
-Before you buy seeds or starts, get your garden beds set up.
+Don’t buy or plant seeds until you’ve set up your garden beds first.
 The main way to start to prep the soil is to clear the land.
 When I started alongside my driveway I cut my line all the way down with a flat head shovel.
 Then I dug out the entire space and eliminated the grass entirely.

 I supplemented the area with top soil and a good organic compost.